Daenara/rhasspy_weather/README.md

 [OpenWeatherMap]
 api_key=

+[mqtt]
+address=
+port=
+user=
+password=
+topic=rhasspy_weather/response
 ```

-* Valid values for api, parser and locale are the names of python files in the respective subfolder
+* Valid values for api, parser, output and locale are the names of python files in the respective subfolder
 * units can be either metric or imperial
 * level_of_detail governs how detailed the answer is (true is hardcoded to german, pending rewrite)
 * timezone values can be found [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)